 INTRODUCTION: Gennadi Moisseiev of the Soviet Union won both heats of the Belgian 250cc Motorcross Grand Prix on Sunday (24 April).

-INTRODUCTION: Gennadi Moisseiev of the Soviet Union won both heats of the Belgian 250cc Motorcross Grand Prix on Sunday (24 April).
+Background: INTRODUCTION: Gennadi Moisseiev of the Soviet Union won both heats of the Belgian 250cc Motorcross Grand Prix on Sunday (24 April).
 His win increases his already strong lead in the world championship table.

 SYNOPSIS: A top-class field of riders from all over the world tackled the demanding circuit in Borgloon.